On longitudinal differential operators and Nash blowups: Singular foliations

 \subsection{The Helffer-Nourrigat cone of a singular foliation}

 The Helffer–Nourrigat cone, named after Bernard Helffer and Jean Nourrigat in \cite{androulidakis2022pseudodifferential} by Androulidakis, Mohsen, and Yuncken, becomes a fundamental object in noncommutative geometry.
 It was first implicitly introduced in \cite{Helffer1980}.
-The latter can be described easily in terms of an anchored bundle $A\to TM$ over the singular foliation $\mathcal F$.
-This description seems different from the presentation made in \cite{androulidakis2022pseudodifferential}, but the difference is only a presentation difference.
-This description is very similar to the construction of the Nash blow-up \cite{mohsen2021blow,louis2023series,louis2024nash}.
+The latter can be described easily in terms of an anchored bundle $A\to TM$ over the singular foliation $\mathcal F$. {Although this presentation differs formally from that of \cite{androulidakis2022pseudodifferential, debord:hal-05035630}, the underlying geometric object is the same: both descriptions encode the closure of regular annihilator spaces associated with the singular foliation.} This description is very similar to the construction of the Nash blow-up \cite{mohsen2021blow,louis2024nash,louis2023series}.
 We will see that the Helffer-Nourrigat cone is related to the Nash blow-up of the singular foliation.